Religious trauma syndrome: Further research

 To recognize RTS, it is not necessary to say that all religion and spirituality is harmful.
 It appears that certain kinds of religion, typically fundamentalist and patriarchal, have both toxic teachings and toxic practices.
 The damage done is through these mechanisms.
-Of course any religious group can also have healthy teachings and healthy practices.
-Rather than deciding whether religion in general is toxic or healthy, a more productive pursuit would be to study the mechanisms that cause damage.

 In 2019, the Religious Trauma Institute was founded by therapists Laura Anderson and Brian Peck.
-Currently, the Institute is conducting a survey on what they are calling Adverse Religious Experiences.
+Currently, the institute is conducting a survey on what they are calling Adverse Religious Experiences.
 While this will provide a point of comparison to the research on Adverse Childhood Experiences, there is a need for longitudinal studies to examine actual patterns of causation.